• Home

 Speech Rules:

 We will generally follow CHSSA rules for high school events and SCJFL rules for middle school events, with exceptions considered on a case-by-case basis at the sole discretion of the tournament director.
-All speeches are expected to be the original work of the student and may not have been used in competition prior to August 2024.
+All speeches are expected to be the original work of the student and may not have been used in competition prior to August 2025.
 Extemp will be combined national and international, with rounds themed around questions of domestic, international, and economic issues.
 Impromptu topics will relate to the holiday season.
 Events with small entries will be folded into similar events.
 We will also use the “sudden death” format to tabulate the placement of students in final rounds rather than “total cume.”

 Debate Rules:

 We again will generally follow CHSSA rules for high school competition and SCJFL rules for middle school and elementary school competition, with exceptions considered on a case-by-case basis at the sole discretion of the tournament director.
 Each program may have one hybrid team with another program but double entries will not be allowed in debate due to the tournament schedule.
 “Maverick” debaters in Policy, Public Forum, and Parliamentary Debate will only be allowed under extreme circumstances.
 We also will not break brackets to avoid teams from the same program hitting each other.
 Computers are allowed in all debate events except Parliamentary Debate, in which case computers may be used in prep but not during actual rounds.
+Please also refer to the above NSDA rules regarding artificial general intelligence.

 Entry Price